 “Gastric headache” is not a medically recognized condition.
-When a person mentions a gastric headache, they may be referring to abdominal migraine or to a secondary headache resulting from gastrointestinal issues.
+It may refer to abdominal migraine or a secondary headache due to gastrointestinal or digestive issues.
 Some research links gut disorders to headaches.

 The gut links to the brain, and some people experience headaches as a result of dysfunction or disorders in the gastrointestinal system.

 Some people may refer to these headaches as gastric headaches.
 People may also mistakenly use the term gastric headache to describe abdominal migraine.

 However, this term is incorrect, as gastric headache is not a condition that medical professionals recognize.
 That said, some research sheds light on how headache symptoms may arise from gastrointestinal issues.

 This article looks at the gut-brain axis and what gastric issues may link to headache.
 It also discusses the symptoms that someone may experience and the treatments available to them.

 When someone refers to a gastric headache, they could mean either a migraine headache or a headache that links to gastric symptoms or disorders.

 The International Headache Society (IHS) classifies migraine headaches as being either with or without aura.
 They may also involve gastric symptoms, such as vomiting or nausea.

 Some studies have looked into the link between migraine headaches and gastrointestinal disorders, and this is what some people may mistakenly refer to as gastric headaches.